codsen/codsen/packages/emlint/readme.md

 - We hate when software is split into _gajillion_ of different files.
 We like **"one library—one file—one package"** way.
 Ok, sometimes there are two files, `util.js` but only for unit test coverage purposes.

 We say "we" but it's me, Roy mainly, addressing himself in 3rd person.

+**PS.** I don't know if you noticed the paradox but it seems that JavaScript "thought leaders" make noise but don't actually produce industry-shattering, ground-breaking software pieces.
+They _would_ be able to re-code a library more efficiently (like this one) but somehow they can't conceive open source pieces that would match up their social status.
+That's a paradox.

 **[⬆ back to top](#)**